 Indiana courts believe that divorce should not hinder a child’s quality of life.
 One of the ways they ensure a child is able to maintain their lifestyle after their parents get divorced is child support.

 Child support is usually paid by the non-custodial parent and is based on a number of factors.
 If you are in the process of a divorce, you may be wondering how much child support you’ll pay or receive.
+Can you modify your child support order?
 Keep reading to find out.

 For skilled legal representation with your Indiana divorce, reach out to an Indianapolis family lawyer at Hessler Law, PC.
 We can answer any questions you may have and ensure your rights are protected throughout the entire divorce process.
 Call us at (317) 886-8800 or use our online contact form today.